srobo/website/_events/sr2022/competition.md

 ## Media Consent

-Before gaining access to the venue, everyone will need to sign a [media consent][mcf-link]).
-Please put "Student Robotics 2019" as the event name.
+Before gaining access to the venue, everyone will need to sign a [media consent form][mcf-link].
 Those under the age of 16 will need to get a parent or guardian to sign on their behalf.

 Please bring the signed form with you to get through reception faster.
 Media consent forms will also be available at reception.